-I was speaking with another marketing professional recently, and the conversation turned into a discussion about how to differentiate between various marketing agencies.
-Just saying the word “marketing agency” opens up a host of considerations for most businesses.
+Just saying the phrase “marketing agency” can dredge up a lot of old emotions for business leaders.
 There is such a vast spectrum of opinions on marketing partners.
 Some people have been burned by bad experiences.
 They hired an agency to build a website, and it ended up $10,000 over budget and three months late.
-Others have had wonderful past experiences which led to business growth and increased sophistication of their go-to-market strategy.
+Others have had wonderful past experiences that led to business growth and increased sophistication of their go-to-market strategy.

-It’s possible that the same agency even produced both outcomes.
-Honestly, if you interviewed every single client Element Three has worked with, I’m certain there will be examples on both ends of the spectrum.
+And both of those experiences might have even involved the same agency.
+Honestly, if you interviewed every single client Element Three has ever worked with, I’m certain there will be examples on both ends of the spectrum.
 We aren’t perfect; no one is.
-So then, what separates the good from the bad and how can you be sure you’re picking the right partner for you when you’re searching for marketing support
+So then, what separates the good from the bad and how can you be sure you’re picking the right partner for you when you’re searching for marketing support?

 The biggest name isn’t always the best fit.

-your outfit matters more than just about any other aspect.
+If you’ve ever had the opportunity to have your clothes tailored by a professional, you know that the fit of your outfit matters more than just about any other aspect.
 You can buy a gorgeous $5,000 custom suit but if the pants are too long and the jacket is baggy, you’ll look like you spent $50.
-It won’t look good.